To install Vem, just clone the source from GitHub and execute the Makefile inside:

 git clone https://github.com/pacha/vem.git cd vem sudo make install

-The only requirement to run Vem is to have Vim 7.4 or greater installed in the system.
+The only requirement to run Vem is to have Vim 7.4 or greater or, alternatively, any version of Neovim installed in the system.

 You can easily check if you have Vim installed in your system by running the command:

-If vim is installed, this will also display the version and which features are enabled in it.
+If Vim is installed, vim --version will also display the version and which features are enabled in it.
 Most Unix/Linux systems come with Vim already pre-installed.
 However, in some cases, the installed package is not the latest version or it is a minimal package that lacks some of the features offered by the full editor.

 If vim is not installed or it is not a full version, you can install directly from the repositories of your Linux distribution:

 sudo apt install vim

 Or using brew in the case of MacOS:

 To check if Neovim is installed, you can execute:

 Unlike Vim, Neovim packages all the features enabled by default so if it is installed you should be good to go.
 However, you may double check that you have the following packages installed in your system: